 The new study from the National Science Foundation’s Laser Interferometer Gravitational-Wave Observatory (LIGO) and the Virgo detector in Europe, has announced the discovery of an object of 2.6 solar masses, placing it firmly in the mass gap.

-LIGO consists of two gravitational-wave detectors which are 3,000 kilometres apart in the USA – one in Livingston, Louisiana, and one in Hanford, Washington.
+LIGO consists of two gravitational-wave detectors which are 3,000 kilometers apart in the USA – one in Livingston, Louisiana, and one in Hanford, Washington.
 The Virgo detector is in Cascina, Italy.

 Dr. Laura Nuttall, a gravitational wave expert from the University’s Institute of Cosmology and Gravitation, said: “The reason these findings are so exciting is because we’ve never detected an object with a mass that is firmly inside the theoretical mass gap between neutron stars and black holes before.
 Is it the lightest black hole or the heaviest neutron star we’ve ever seen?”